-As the injection proceeds, the cold water is kept heating, with the propagation of fractures extending the contact area between the fluid and the hot reservoir.
-Therefore, the temperature of the fluid inside the model gradually rises.
-In particular, the temperature of natural fractures is approximately 50% higher than that within the primary hydraulic fracture.
+Fig. 4 illustrates the variation in average fluid temperature over time.
+The average temperature of the fluid within the fractures increases gradually as a consequence of the heating effect of the rock body and fluid diffusion over time.
+In particular, the average temperature of natural fractures is approximately 50% higher than that within the main fracture.
 This is because the natural fracture is relatively further away from the injection location while having a larger contact area with the rock.
-As the temperature differential decreases over time, the temperature increase slows.